 The undergoing of surgery on the advice of a consultant cardiologist to correct narrowing or blockage of one or more coronary arteries with bypass grafts.
+For the above definition, the following are not covered:

 - balloon angioplasty;

 - atherectomy;

-- rotablation:
+- rotablation;

 - insertion of stents; and

 - laser treatment.

-Creutzfeldt-Jakob disease (CJD) - resulting in permanent symptoms
+Creutzfeldt-Jakob disease (CJD) resulting in permanent symptoms